What information could you include in an employee code of conduct?

 You may wish to refer to the following areas in your code of conduct:

-- dress code and appearance standards;
+- Dress code and appearance standards

-- discrimination and bullying policies;
+- Discrimination and bullying policies

-- how to call in sick;
+- How to call in sick

-- plagiarism;
+- Absenteeism

-- authority;
+- Plagiarism

-- corruption and fraud;
+- Corruption and fraud

-- reporting of misconduct;
+- Reporting of misconduct

-- correct use of company property;
+- Correct use of company property

 Protecting company property

 Having your employees follow a code of conduct also helps you to protect company property.
 When your employees acknowledge a code of conduct that refers to the correct use of your property, you can ensure that all material is treated with care.
-This will save you time and money in the long term, as it means you are less likely to have to replace valuable equipment if your whole team is acting conscientiously.
+This could save you time and money in the long term, as it means you are less likely to have to replace valuable equipment if your whole team is acting conscientiously.

 Employee code of conduct example